NPS Pandemic Support

 Northampton High School roundabout: 4:00 to 5:00 p.m.

 The federal Pandemic-Electronic Benefits Transfer (P-EBT) program was created in spring 2020 to help families buy food while schools were closed due to COVID-19.
-Most recently, P-EBT benefits were issued in September at a rate of $5.86 per student per day.
+Most recently, P-EBT funds for October and November were issued on December 30 at a rate of $58.60/month for students doing hybrid learning and $117.20/month for students doing remote learning.
 Read more on the website, and if you think your student qualifies but you have not received a card or a letter in the mail, call 877-382-2363.
 Note that you may qualify for retroactive payment.

 The Supplemental Nutrition Assistance Program (SNAP) can help families cover food costs.
 To qualify for SNAP, you must be low-income and a U.S. citizen or legal noncitizen.
 Learn more and apply on the website, or call 877-382-2363 for assistance.

-Classroom Connections Plus is the Hampshire Regional YMCA’s new in-person program, held at the YMCA on Prospect Street in Northampton, that blends students’ remote learning with safe social interaction.
+Classroom Connections Plus is the Hampshire Regional YMCA’s new in-person program (286 Prospect Street) that blends students’ remote learning with safe social interaction.
 The program is open to YMCA members and non-members, and vouchers are accepted and financial assistance available to qualified families.
 Registration is ongoing.
 Learn more on the website or contact Kim Allore (413-584-7086 ext.
 112, firstname.lastname@example.org) or Mackenzie Sullivan (413-584-7086 ext.
 107, email@example.com).

 Community Action Pioneer Valley is continuing to offer Head Start and early learning programs for kids ages 0–5 from lower-income families.
 Their five full-day, full-year sites are open for on-site services with a shortened day and comprehensive screening and other health/safety precautions, and their home-visiting programming currently takes place virtually.
 Learn more on the website or contact the enrollment office at 413-475-1420.